Why You Need MDX For Your Niche Sites

 Easy stuff.

-Unless you’re pulling posts from a headless CMS, then you’re probably using gatsby-transformer-remark to parse these files when you build your site.
+Unless you’re pulling posts from a headless CMS, then you’re probably using remark to parse these files when you build your site.
 So in the case of one of my recent Flippa buys for example, I have a directory with 115 .md files - each representing a single post.

 But what if I wanted to, let’s say, add an optin form in the middle of some of my posts?